People are working remotely more than ever, thanks to the proliferation of online productivity and communication tools.

 Collate customer feedback and use it to improve overall performance, even if it contrasts with what you think customers want.

-Remote Management Tip #7: Welcome Agent Feedback
+7. Welcome Agent Feedback

 Just as customer feedback is essential to managing remote call center agents, so too is worker feedback.